 - 1 cup chopped peppers sweet or mildly hot peppers like anaheim or ancho

 - 2-1/2 cups water or broth

-- 1 tsp. oregano
+- 1 teaspoon oregano

-- salt and pepper to taste
+- 1/2 teaspoon black pepper or to taste

 - 1/2 to 1 teaspoon hot sauce like Tapatio or Cholula or to taste

 - fresh parsley or cilantro chopped (optional for serving)

 - Sauté onion for about 5 minutes, using the sauté button on the Instant pot or over medium heat in a skillet.
 Add garlic toward the end (and cook the sausage if using uncooked).